-Synthetic monitoring with the Uptime.com transaction check can monitor important customer pathways in intervals ranging from 5 to 60 minutes.
+Synthetic monitoring with the Uptime.com transaction check can monitor important customer pathways in intervals ranging from 1 minute to multiple days, depending on the type of check.

 See our article about commands and validations.